-CANDIDATE QUESTION & ANSWER SESSION & PART 1: DIAGNOSIS AND COMPREHENSIVE TREATMENT PLANNING (DCTP) WRITTEN EXAM
+CANDIDATE QUESTION & ANSWER SESSION & DIAGNOSIS AND TREATMENT PLANNING WRITTEN EXAMINATION

-Candidates are expected to review the appropriate Candidate Manuals online at www.crdts.org.
-There will be a question-and-answer session prior to beginning the examination.
+There will be a question-and-answer session via Zoom a month before the examination, a short Q&A will be given the day before or day of the examination beginning.
 Please review your confirmation materials for the schedule.
 Candidates must bring a government-issued photo ID.
 Check-in will begin 15 minutes prior to the session.

-For candidates taking the Diagnosis and Comprehensive Treatment Planning (DCTP) Written Examination it may be given immediately after the Q and A session.
+The Written Examination(s) may be given immediately after the Q and A session unless otherwise noted.